North America ATLAS of Plucked Instruments

 tiple

 The original tiple (see under Colombia and Chile in South America), has 4 courses of 3 thin metal strings each.
-The Martin tiple (also made by other factories) however has just 10 strings : 1st and 4th course are double, 2nd and 3th triple.
+The Martin tiple (but also made by other factories) however has just 10 strings : 1st and 4th course are double, 2nd and 3th triple.

 The tiple is made like a small guitar.
 The tuning head could be flat (with machines from behind), or slotted (like a classical guitar).
 The bridge is often a bit larger (rounded on the lower side), probably to have a larger glue surface area for the higher pulling force of 10 steel strings.